blitzbugg/Golang/Readme.md

-# 100 Days of Go Challenge 🚀
+># 100 Days of Go Challenge 🚀

-Welcome to my **100 Days of Go** challenge! 🎉

 ## About the Challenge
-For the next 100 days, I'll be learning Go by following the [Go Developer Roadmap](https://roadmap.sh/golang).
-Each day, I will focus on a new concept, share my learnings, and build projects to solidify my understanding.
+I’m learning Go using the [official Go documentation](https://golang.org/doc) and following the [Go Developer Roadmap](https://roadmap.sh/golang).
+Each day, I’ll dive into new concepts, practice coding, and share my learnings.

+## Go Developer Roadmap
+The [Go Developer Roadmap](https://roadmap.sh/golang) outlines essential topics like Go basics, concurrency, web development, testing, and dependency management to help developers master Go efficiently.

-## Progress
+## Topics Covered
+- Introduction to Go
+- Installing Go and Setting Up

-- [x] **Day 1**: Go Basics - Setting up, Go CLI, Workspace
+- Go CLI Basics
-- [ ] **Day 2**: Variables, Types, Constants
+- Variables and Data Types in Go
+- Loops and Conditions
+- Functions in Go
+- Arrays and Slices
+- Structs and Methods
+- Maps in Go
-- [ ] **Day 3**: Arrays, Slices, and Structs
+- Goroutines and Concurrency
+- Error Handling in Go
+- Testing in Go

 ## How to Follow
-You can track my daily progress here, where I'll update this README and share code and projects.
+I will update this repository daily with my progress and projects.
+You can also follow my journey on [Medium](https://medium.com/), where I’ll share detailed write-ups on each topic.

-Let's Go! 💻🔥
+Let’s Go! 💻🔥